Dixville Notch, New Hampshire: Presidential elections

+In 2024, presidential candidate Nikki Haley won unanimous support of all six voting-age residents over former president Donald Trump during the New Hampshire GOP primary.

+In 2024, the presidential election results resulted in a tie for the second time in its history, with three votes to Kamala Harris and three votes to Donald Trump.

 In popular culture

 The community's voting tradition received a nod in the 2002 third-season episode of US television program The West Wing, in an episode entitled "Hartsfield's Landing", named after a town modeled on either Dixville Notch, or its companion, Hart's Location.